 What could go wrong?
 As you may have guessed, this ride could break down in your reservation window.
 So what hoppens?
 If the ride breaks down and you aren't able to use your Lightning Lane selection as scheduled, you'll see a change to your plan in the app.
-The time constrictions get lifted and you can use your individual Lighting Lane selection any time that day until the ride closes for the night.
+The time constraints get lifted and you can use your individual Lightning Lane selection any time that day until the ride closes for the night.
 That part is convenient.
-If you get a breakdown and are unable to ride before you need to leave the park that day, your unused individual Lighting Lane reservations will be automatically refunded to your credit card in two to five days.
+If there is a breakdown and you are unable to ride before you need to leave the park that day, your unused individual Lightning Lane reservations will be automatically refunded to your credit card in two to five days.

 Other Potential Ways to Access the Line

-There are a few ways to access the line that apply to limited guests or may apply temporarily.
+There is another way to access the line that applies to limited guests.